In addition, interested parties can directly see more information. This significantly increases the number of potential buyers.

 - j Describe yourself and your wishes

-Though there are some variations in height, on average Belgian Warmbloods are tall horses, with stallions standing between 16 hands (64 inches/163 cm) and 17 hands (68 inches/173 cm) high.
-The most common coat colour is chestnut, although no colours are barred, and it is even occasionally possible to buy a Belgian Warmblood with pinto colouring, which is known as “bont” in Belgium.
+Though there are some variations in height, on average Belgian Warmbloods are tall horses, with Stallions standing between 16 hands (64 inches/163 cm) and 17 hands (68 inches/173 cm) high.
+The most common coat color is chestnut, although no colors are barred, and it is even occasionally possible to buy a Belgian Warmblood with pinto coloring, which is known as “bont” in Belgium.
 Regulations for breeding and registration are strict, and breeders must comply with them in order to sell a Belgian Warmblood.
 Stallions for breeding must pass a conformation and ability test known as a "Hengstenkeuring" before they can be licensed, as well as take part in dedicated show jumping classes.
-A minimum height standard has been set for breeding mares at 15.1 hands (61 inches/155 cm) high.
+A minimum height standard has been set for breeding Mares at 15.1 hands (61 inches/155 cm) high.

 Origin and history of breeding Belgian Warmblood Horses